 The truth is, while we often find ourselves frustrated by the very customers that we depend on for our livelihood, we fail to realize that these problems are often of our own making.
 As a business professional, we get to choose (to a certain extent) the people that we have as customers.
-Choose the wrong customers, and you will find yourself frustrated, stressed and eventually out of business.
+Choose the wrong customers, and we find ourselves frustrated, stressed, and eventually out of business.

-When starting out in business, we find ourselves in the unfortunate situation of having to work with any customer that winds up on our radar.
-Your business will never grow without them.
-Your first customers serve as the foundation for growing your business, providing us with much needed capital and experience.
+When starting out in business, we find ourselves in the unfortunate situation of having to work with any customer that crosses our path.
+While we’re trying to grow our revenue and our client base, we’re dependent on anyone and everyone that decides to hire us.
+Without them, we’ll never be able to survive.
+Our first customers serve as the foundation for our growing business, providing us with much needed capital and experience.

-In the home inspection business, we are often dependent on other business professionals to recommend our services to their clients.
-And the reality is that successful businesses are not going to risk their valuable client relationships with an unknown commodity: they are not going to recommend a new home inspector that they know nothing about.
+In the home inspection business, we’re often dependent on other professionals to recommend our services to their clients.
+The unfortunate reality is that those other professionals are not going to risk their valuable client relationships by introducing an unknown commodity into the equation: they’re not going to recommend a new home inspector who they know nothing about.

 Consequently, when we’re just starting out in the inspection business, we’re often working with second tier “professionals,” the ones that established inspectors consider to be the “wrong customers.”
 It’s quite unfortunate that it works out this way, because the customers we need the most protection from wind up on our radar when we have the least amount of experience.